 Of course, ye olde Sex Checklist isn’t perfect.
 Sometimes we do miscommunicate during sex, or one of us just isn’t feeling it.
 And that’s okay!
 The list feels its strongest when something goes awry because its mere existence puts us back on track.

-In a way, it feels like sex has finally caught up to how I approach the rest of my life: with more intention, more fun, and of course, more checklists.
+In a way, it feels like sex has finally caught up to how I approach the rest of my life: With more intention, more fun, and of course, more checklists.

 Rebecca Leib is a writer, podcaster, and comedian.
 Check out her comedy/history podcast, “Ghost Town,” and find her on Instagram and Twitter at @RebeccaLeib.